lean on *us*; It's the social virus for getting things done. Together, be better. Ready

 In essence, you want a business partner who doesn’t want any equity.
 This is what the 3-month relationship is.
 We’ll uncover every hidden hurdle and turn you into a finishing machine with new bounds of clarity, purpose, sanity and income.
 It’s not just a relationship, it’s a metamorphosis.
 You’ll get everything that the One-Month Coaching gets you except 2 more months of it!

-Interested in any of the above and not sure how to contain your excitement?
+Interested in the 1 or 3-month opportunities and not sure how to contain your excitement?

 Here’s how it works:

 - Fill out this questionnaire.
 Have fun with it.
 Be you

 - I will review the questionnaire and get back to you in case anything is not jiving.
 Or I’ll run for the hills if your Superhero Name (you’ll see) is “Black Death” or something like that